Essex: Traditions

 Essex is also home to the Dunmow Flitch Trials, a traditional ceremony that takes place every four years and consists of a test of a married couple's devotion to one another.
 A common claim of the origin of the Dunmow Flitch dates back to 1104 and the Augustinian priory of Little Dunmow, founded by Lady Juga Baynard.
 Lord of the Manor Reginald Fitzwalter and his wife dressed themselves as humble folk and begged blessing of the Prior a year and a day after marriage.
 The prior, impressed by their devotion, bestowed upon them a flitch of bacon.
 Upon revealing his true identity, Fitzwalter gave his land to the priory on condition that a flitch should be awarded to any couple who could claim they were similarly devoted.

 By the 14th century, the Dunmow Flitch Trials appear to have achieved a significant reputation outside the local area.
 The author William Langland, who lived on the Welsh borders, mentions it in his 1362 book The Vision of Piers Plowman in a manner that implies general knowledge of the custom among his readers.

+Television

+The county is served by BBC East and ITV Anglia, but southern parts of Essex are also served by BBC London and ITV London.

+Radio

+Local radio stations are BBC Essex, Heart East, Greatest Hits Radio East (formerly Dream 100 FM), Radio Essex (covering Mid and South Essex), Actual Radio (covering Colchester and North East Essex) and Phoenix FM (covering Brentwood and Billericay).

 Sport

-Football

-The ceremonial county is home to two professional sides, Southend United and Colchester United with Metropolitan Essex home to three more - West Ham United, Leyton Orient and Dagenham & Redbridge.

-Essex also has a number of other clubs which play below English football’s fifth tier.
-Billericay Town, Braintree Town, Chelmsford City and Concord Rangers all play in the National League South.
-The highest domestic trophy for non-league teams, the FA Trophy, has been won on three occasions by Essex teams: Colchester United (1992), Canvey Island (2001) and by Grays Athletic in 2006.
-The FA Vase has been won three times by Billericay Town in 1976, 1977 and 1979, and by Stansted in 1984.